The tip-and-pour method, as well as poorly designed pumps, can expose workers to injury and companies to significant financial losses

 Small, versatile, hand-operated pressure pumps, such as those manufactured by GoatThroat Pumps, are engineered to work as a sealed system.
 The pumps can be used for the safe transfer of more than 1400 industrial chemicals, including the most aggressive acids, caustics and solvents.

 These pumps function essentially like a beer tap.
 The operator attaches the pump, presses the plunger several times to build up a low amount of internal pressure and then dispenses the liquid.
 The tap is configured to provide precise control over the fluid delivery, from slow (1 mL/1 oz) up to 4.5 gallons per minute, depending on viscosity.

 Because such pumps use very low pressure (<6 PSI) to transfer fluids through the line and contain automatic pressure relief valves, they are safe to use with virtually any container from 2 gallon jugs to 55 gallon drums.

-“Because the GoatThroat pump system is sealed and uses low pressure to transfer chemicals, it prevents overpouring, spills, leaks, and keeps any potential VOCs contained,” says Marchand.
-“We have found that it minimises clean up and eliminates wasted inventory and content evaporation.”
+“Because the GoatThroat pump system is sealed and uses low pressure to transfer chemicals, it prevents overpouring, spills and leaks, and keeps any potential VOCs contained,” says Marchand.
+“We have found that it minimises clean-up and eliminates wasted inventory and content evaporation.”